 - An A Rated Bank is less likely to default then a CCC Bank (in theory anyway)

 So why can you get “good looking” Capital Protected products sometimes and not others?
-In 2008-10, there were many investments from A Rated Banks offering high returns, so they could 1) increase AUM 2) stay liquid and 3) try to survive the recession.
+In 2008-10, there were many investments from A Rated Banks offering high returns, so they could 1: increase AUM 2: stay liquid and 3: try to survive a recession.
+You may remember that during these years many “safe” Banks went under.
 We are no longer in a recession, so these Banks no longer desperately need your cash as the danger to their business has mostly subsided.
 So, to get 100% Capital Protection and high guaranteed returns can only be achieved with a company that is in distress (or Credit Linked to such a company).

 Investment Scenario 1: Standard Chartered